Pryz/pryz.github.io/_posts/2015-06-06-puppet-workflow---puppet-camp-paris-2015.md

 We love Gerrit.
 We deeply think that Gerrit is one of the best Code Review solution currently available.
 Why ?

-* The Steam-event service give you a powerful way to plug your Git activity with your CI solution,
+* The Stream-event service give you a powerful way to plug your Git activity with your CI solution,
 * Review commit by commit can be really usefull to master infrastructure configuration and force atomic changes,
 * The UI is great.
 Ok it's not looking that great but it's powerfull and give you all the keys to manage your changes